aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltm-to-dif/_index.md

 ---
 title: Java XLTM to DIF - XLTM to DIF Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLTM to DIF in Java.
-Java Convert XLTM to DIF saveformat.
-Java XLTM to DIF format.
-Save XLTM to DIF Java.
+Convert XLTM to DIF quickly and easily with Aspose.Cells.
+Java XLTM to DIF.
+Java Save XLTM to DIF.
+Save XLTM as DIF using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLTM to DIF in Java., Java XLTM to DIF saveformat., XLTM to DIF Java., Java Convert XLTM to DIF]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLTM to DIF in Java., Save XLTM to DIF using Java., Java XLTM to DIF saveformat., XLTM to DIF Converter., Java Save XLTM as DIF]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}